Mental accounting

-Mental accounting (or psychological accounting) attempts to describe the process whereby people code, categorize and evaluate economic outcomes.
-The concept was first named by Richard Thaler.
-Mental accounting deals with the budgeting and categorization of expenditures.
-People budget money into mental accounts for expenses (e.g., saving for a home) or expense categories (e.g., gas money, clothing, utilities).
-Mental accounts are believed to act as a self-control strategy.
-People are presumed to make mental accounts as a way to manage and keep track of their spending and resources.
+Mental accounting (or psychological accounting) is a model of consumer behaviour developed by Richard Thaler that attempts to describe the process whereby people code, categorize and evaluate economic outcomes.
+Mental accounting incorporates the economic concepts of prospect theory and transactional utility theory to evaluate how people create distinctions between their financial resources in the form of mental accounts, which in turn impacts the buyer decision process and reaction to economic outcomes.
+People are presumed to make mental accounts as a self control strategy to manage and keep track of their spending and resources.
+People budget money into mental accounts for savings (e.g., saving for a home) or expense categories (e.g., gas money, clothing, utilities).
 People also are assumed to make mental accounts to facilitate savings for larger purposes (e.g., a home or college tuition).
-Like many other cognitive processes, it can prompt biases and systematic departures from rational, value-maximizing behavior, and its implications are quite robust.
-Understanding the flaws and inefficiencies of mental accounting is essential to making good decisions and reducing human error.
+Mental accounting can result in people demonstrating greater loss aversion for certain mental accounts, resulting in cognitive bias that incentivizes systematic departures from consumer rationality.
+Through an increased understanding of mental accounting differences in decision making based on different resources, and different reactions based on similar outcomes can be greater understood.

-As Thaler puts it, “All organizations, from General Motors down to single person households, have explicit and/or implicit accounting systems.
-The accounting system often influences decisions in unexpected ways”.
-We often see consumer behavior deviate from the standard economic prediction; mental accounting is a framework that seeks to further explain consumer behavior, and describe when consumers might violate standard economic principles.
-Particularly, individual expenses will usually not be considered in conjunction with the present value of one’s total wealth; they will be instead considered in the context of two accounts: the current budgetary period (this could be a monthly process due to bills, or yearly due to an annual income), and the category of expense.
+As Thaler puts it, "All organizations, from General Motors down to single person households, have explicit and/or implicit accounting systems.
+The accounting system often influences decisions in unexpected ways".
+Particularly, individual expenses will usually not be considered in conjunction with the present value of one's total wealth; they will be instead considered in the context of two accounts: the current budgetary period (this could be a monthly process due to bills, or yearly due to an annual income), and the category of expense.
 People can even have multiple mental accounts for the same kind of resource.
 A person may use different monthly budgets for grocery shopping and eating out at restaurants, for example, and constrain one kind of purchase when its budget has run out while not constraining the other kind of purchase, even though both expenditures draw on the same fungible resource (income).